Section outline

-The E Learning consists of an expanding number of different units:
+The E Learning consists of a number of different units:

 1. Introduction to working with EAL learners